 I joined the faculty in Behavioral and Community Health Sciences (BCHS) 2012 after receiving my Doctor of Public Health from BCHS that same year.
 Prior to the doctoral program I worked in the nonprofit sector, focusing on HIV/AIDS supportive services, grants management, and organizational leadership.
-I am currently an Assistant Professor and Co-Director of the Evaluation Institute for Public Health.
+I am currently an Associate Professor and Co-Director of the Evaluation Institute for Public Health.
 I have the pleasure of teaching one of the core classes in BCHS: Program Planning and Proposal Writing.
 In this class I aim to help students develop applied skills, which include practicing the operationalization of program plans as well as learning how to write successful funding proposals.
 I believe that preparing students to be excellent public health professionals and researchers is one of our most important investments in public health, and that helping them learn to work effectively within communities is critical.

 My primary research foci include evaluation and implementation of structural interventions to mitigate the impact of HIV/AIDS and improve clinical outcomes for those living with the disease, as well as program evaluation to assess outcomes and improve service delivery in public health systems.
 Recent work includes implementation and evaluation research on a CDC-funded study to improve adult immunization rates as well as a mixed methods evaluation study of best practices in an HIV clinic.
 In 2016 I received funding from the Dean’s Pilot Grant Program to advance research on opioid overdose.
 In this study, I worked with academic colleagues, students, and community partners to conduct qualitative research with people at high risk for overdose to explore opportunities to expand Naloxone access.
 We then applied these qualitative results to an agent-based model of Naloxone distribution to predict optimal methods of reversing opioid overdose.